dekoza/mtgpl/comprules.rst

 704.6
 -----
 If multiple state-based actions would have the same result at the same time, a single replacement effect will replace all of them.

-Example: You control Lich's Mirror, which says "If you would lose the game, instead shuffle your hand, your graveyard, and all permanents you own into your library, then draw seven cards and your life total becomes 20."
+**Example:** You control :mtgtip:`Lich's Mirror`, which says "If you would lose the game, instead shuffle your hand, your graveyard, and all permanents you own into your library, then draw seven cards and your life total becomes 20."
 There's one card in your library and your life total is 1.
 A spell causes you to draw two cards and lose 2 life.
-The next time state-based actions are checked, you'd lose the game due to rule 704.5a and rule 704.5b.
+The next time state-based actions are checked, you'd lose the game due to rule :ref:`704.5a <mtgcr-704-5a>` and rule :ref:`704.5b <mtgcr-704-5b>`.
 Instead, Lich's Mirror replaces that game loss and you keep playing.

 .. _mtgcr-704-7:

 704.7
 -----
 If a state-based action results in a permanent leaving the battlefield at the same time other state-based actions were performed, that permanent's last known information is derived from the game state before any of those state-based actions were performed.

-Example: You control Young Wolf, a 1/1 creature with undying, and it has a +1/+1 counter on it.
+**Example:** You control :mtgtip:`Young Wolf`, a 1/1 creature with undying, and it has a +1/+1 counter on it.
 A spell puts three -1/-1 counters on Young Wolf.
 Before state-based actions are performed, Young Wolf has one +1/+1 counter and three -1/-1 counters on it.
 After state-based actions are performed, Young Wolf is in the graveyard.
 When it was last on the battlefield, it had a +1/+1 counter on it, so undying will not trigger.

 .. _mtgcr-705: